 Steelcase Series 1

 The Steelcase Series 1, however, did not receive universal recognition from our judges when it came to comfort.
 Multiple judges described this chair as quite unpleasant if they had to sit for a full day in it.
-Many wished the lumbar support had a little more adjustment or allowed you to change the amount of support it gave, rather than just its position.
-For this reason, we wouldn't necessarily recommend the Steelcase Series 1 to someone who is routinely sitting 40+ hours a week.
+Many also wished the lumbar support had a little more adjustment or allowed you to change the amount of support it gave, rather than just its position.
+For this reason, we wouldn't recommend the Steelcase Series 1 to someone who is routinely sitting 40+ hours a week.
 It is a decent option if you don't want to pay top dollar for one of the premium chairs and don't necessarily need to be sitting on it for more than 40 hours at work or home each week.

 Read Review: Steelcase Series 1